pathull/candid-ai/README.md

 ## Summary

 Need a quick and frank answer?
 Want to win (or lose) an arguement quickly?
 Or, just curious about AI's bottom-line on something?
 Look no further than Candid AI!
 There are only three possible answers: "True", "False", and "I Don't Know."
-This app is powered by OpenAI's powerful text-davinci-003 model.
-Enjoy!
+This app is powered by OpenAI's text-davinci-003 model.

 <div align="center" display="flex" flexDirection="column">